Note: Updated to mid-2017 standards.

 - I prefer to talk with people in person.
-With a beer, a refreshment, whatever, but I get quickly tired of talking by the phone, chats stress me, and I usually have all whatsapp groups muted to read them when I have time.
+With a beer, a refreshment, whatever, but I get quickly tired of talking by the phone and instant messaging stresses me unless I'm in the mood to chat.

 - I don't have push notifications, except for auto-updated apps (I want to know if something breaks for a reason).
 It's a powerful tool but I don't want my phone to control my life and/or time.